Fruit Trees

 - Description

 A smaller growing, ornamental tree with long gracefully arching branches.
-In spring the whole tree becomes covered with bright pink buds opening to white to pale pink flowers.
+In spring the whole tree becomes covered with bright pink buds opening to small white to pale pink flowers.
 Yellow fruits flushed red soon follow which can be eaten but birds also enjoy.
+Wonderful addition for a smaller garden.
 Height x Width 3 x 2.5m Height Range Small 1-5m Growth Rate Moderate Plant Type Tree Shape / Habit Conical Country of Origin Japan Similar to Consider Other Crab apples, Cercis Forest Pansy, Prunus Flowering Cherries - Leaf

 Leaf Colour Green Deciduous Leaf Colour Yellow - Flower